 - Use the correct drops/medication for your eyes if you need them, and do not use any that someone else has used.

 Exercise your eyes!

-Reading, writing, using a computer, watching TV or staring at a small screen on a video game can all make your eyes feel dry and tired.
+Reading, writing, using a computer, watching TV or staring at a small screen on a phone can all make your eyes feel dry and tired.

-Some doctors think that too much close work can even lead to short sightedness (myopia [say: my-oh-peea]), which means that you can only see things clearly when you are up close to them.
+Some research suggests that too much close work can even lead to short sightedness (myopia [say: my-oh-pee-a]), which means that you can only see things clearly when you are up close to them.

 You can help your eyes by exercising them.
 Here are a few things you can try.